 Life skills are a vital part of addiction treatment because they enable you to adapt to a drug-free lifestyle without any issues.
 Substance use disorders can ruin different areas of your life, like relationships, work, and school.
 After a successful treatment, you need these skills to face the challenges you encounter in your day-to-day activities.
 While it may be challenging to learn them in a classroom setting, rehab centers have the tools to ensure you acquire and practice the new skills.
 At Pennsylvania Adult & Teen Challenge, we can help you develop the crucial skills needed for recovery.
-To learn more, contact our team today at 844.442.8673
+Contact our team to learn about our outpatient and residential addiction treatment programs today at 844.442.8673.

 1. Having a Daily Routine

 Recovery from a substance use disorder is a long-term process requiring continued support to help you maintain sobriety and avoid relapse.
 It will help if you create a routine to ensure you stay away from drugs.
 It is a challenge to give up on your old habits, but you can manage this by having a solid routine that includes activities to help you stay sober.